sheeraz1022/robot/README.md

 ## Code Coverage

-* In order to see realtime code coverage, use `yarn code_coverage` command.
+* In order to see realtime code coverage, use `npm run code_coverage` command.
 * As its evident via the badge present on the top around the coverage of code.
 For more indepth report please visit [here](https://coveralls.io/github/sheeraz1022/robot)

 ## Notes